-I primarily study the kinematics of robots and mechanisms.
-This field is concerned with collections of rigid bodies with geometric constraints between them.
+The area of kinematics of robots and mechanisms is primarily concerned with collections of rigid bodies with geometric constraints between them.
 Examples of such constraints are rotational hinges, prismatic (linearly sliding) joints, and spherical (ball-and-socket) joints.
 Mathematical models based on ideal joints and rigid bodies closely approximate the motion of many practical devices, ranging from steering and suspension systems on vehicles to multi-limbed robots.

 To answer questions from kinematics, as well as algebraic questions from other disciplines such as chemistry and computer graphics, one needs to describe and manipulate the solution sets of systems of polynomial equations.
 One of several computational techniques for addressing these systems is polynomial continuation.
 In 1995, Andrew Sommese (Notre Dame) and I coined the term numerical algebraic geometry to describe a new class of algorithms to deal with positive-dimensional solution sets, built on top of existing techniques of polynomial continuation for finding isolated solutions.
 Past work with Andrew and Jan Verschelde (UIC) includes algorithms to compute irreducible decompositions, membership tests, and the intersection of algebraic varieties.
-Currently, I'm working with Andrew Sommese, Daniel Bates, and Jon Hauenstein on extensions to these methods and on the software package, Bertini.
-Among the newer developments, our regeneration methods, which solve systems equation by equation, look particularly promising for solving large, sparse systems.
+Since about 2003, I have been working with Andrew Sommese, Daniel Bates, and Jon Hauenstein on extensions to these methods and on the software package, Bertini.
+In Fall 2013, our book on Bertini was published in the SIAM Software and Environments series.

 Charles Wampler homepage.